AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/architecture.md

 {{edge-delivery-services}}

-Explore a arquitetura subjacente e as partes importantes do AEM as a Cloud Service com os Edge Delivery Services.
+Explore a arquitetura subjacente e as partes importantes do AEM as a Cloud Service com o Edge Delivery Services.

 >[!VIDEO](https://video.tv.adobe.com/v/330542?quality=12&learn=on)